hydrapwk/hydrapwk.github.io/content/_posts/2025-12-01-hydrapwk-viper.md

 # Update requirements

-here is, this is our recommandation (Minimal) hardware to run hydrapwk.
+here is, this is our recommendation (Minimal) hardware to run hydrapwk.

 | RAM | DISK | CPU |
 |:-----:|:---:|:-----:|